getgrav/grav-learn/pages/07.hosting/siteground/docs.md

     category: docs
 ---

-[SiteGround](http://www.siteground.com/)'s tag line is **Web Hosting Crafted With Care** and it is for this reason it has proven a popular hosting solution for people in the Joomla and WordPress communities.
+[SiteGround](http://www.siteground.com/)'s tag line is **Web Hosting Crafted With Care**, and it is for this reason it has proven a popular hosting solution for people in the Joomla and WordPress communities.
 It also makes a good option for hosting a Grav-based web site.

-In this guide we will cover the essentials for configuring a pretty bog-standard SiteGround shared hosting account to work optimally with Grav.
+In this guide, we will cover the essentials for configuring a pretty bog-standard SiteGround shared hosting account to work optimally with Grav.

 ## Picking your Hosting Plan